 We manage the manufacturing and supply of VASCEPA internally and have done so since we began clinical development of VASCEPA prior to the drug's marketing approval by the U.S. FDA in 2012.
 We rely on contract manufacturers in each step of our commercial and clinical product supply chain.
 These steps include active pharmaceutical ingredient, or API, manufacturing, encapsulation of the API, product packaging and supply-related logistics.
 Our approach to product supply procurement is designed to mitigate risk of supply interruption and maintain an environment of cost competition through diversification of contract manufacturers at each stage of the supply chain and lack of reliance on any single supplier.
 We have multiple U.S. FDA-approved international API suppliers, encapsulators and packagers to support the VASCEPA commercial franchise.
 We also have multiple international API suppliers, encapsulators and packagers to support the commercialization of VASCEPA in geographies where the drug is approved outside the United States.
 Not all of our suppliers approved by the U.S. FDA are approved in every other geography.
 The regulatory process generally requires extensive details as part of the submission provided to a country or region in connection with a company's request for regulatory approval.
 Suppliers must be specifically identified as part of the submission for qualification and approval for commercialization in a country or region.
 As a result, only supply, as approved, may be used in finished goods available for sale in a specific country or region.
 The amount of supply we seek to purchase in future periods will depend on the level of growth of VASCEPA revenues and minimum purchase commitments with certain suppliers.
-While our current supply chain is scalable, we continue efforts to expand, diversify and further enhance it.
+In 2022, we reviewed our contractual supplier purchase obligations and have taken steps to amend supplier agreements to align supply arrangements with current and future global market demand.